 Air Quality and Smoke Maps

-Below is a statewide fire map from CalFIRE.
-Zoom in and out using the + and – signs located at the bottom left corner.
-Click on a fire symbol in the map to learn more information about that specific fire.
+Select the statewide fire map from CalFIRE below to open the current CalFIRE incident map.
+On the site you can zoom in and out using the + and – signs located at the bottom left corner and click on a fire symbol in the map to learn more information about a specific fire.

 If you would like to find additional websites with maps on air quality or weather, please click on any of the following buttons.